 An annual state-wide Temporary Food Premises Licence option is also available.
 You must register with your home Council and notify any relevant Council of all intended activities (ie. you may be registered with Devonport City Council but if you attend an event or market within another municipality you are required to also notify them of your intended operation).

-You will need to complete a Food Registration Application Form(DOCX, 2MB).
+You will need to complete a Food Business Registration Application Form(PDF, 118KB).

 For further information or advice you can contact Council’s Environmental Health Department on 03 6424 0511.